Smurf/Noize/README.md

 How to use Noize
 =====

 Noize is split into two parts `Sound` and `Music` datatypes.
 These two parts are unified by a `StateT Mixer m a` type.
 The `Mixer` contains the `Music` playing and all channels of sound in a `Map String Channel` type.
-Stateful operations (those that modify a `Channel` in the mixer) return a new `Mixer`.
+Stateful operations (those that modify a `Channel` in the mixer) return `StateT Mixer IO ()`.
 This is because every `Channel` has stateful information associated with it.

 Functions that modify the `Music` associated with the mixer do not return a modified `Mixer` because a `Mixer` can only have one `Music` channel loaded or playing at a time.

 Please run `cabal configure && cabal haddock` to generate documentation.